pzaino/thecrowler/doc/docker_build.md

 Plus a set of "support" images, that are used to build the main images.

-## Build the CROWler docker images nd run them
+## Build the CROWler docker images and run them

 To build the CROWler docker images and run them, run the following command: